 Team Up with a Buddy

-Now if you don’t have the extra cash, you might want to try to find a training or dieting buddy.
-When you know someone is waiting for you at the gym or the trailhead, it’s a lot harder to skip your workout.
+Now, if you don’t have the extra cash, you might want to try to find a training or dieting buddy.
+When you know someone is waiting for you at the gym or the trailhead, it’s much harder to skip your workout.
 You might even be able to find a local community group suited perfectly to the goals you hope to reach during the year.

 Humans are animals of habit.
 If you set up a cue or signal, then you are more likely to react.
 Remember the school bell?
-When it went off, you instantly reacted to move towards your classroom.
-You can set up similar alarms on your cell phone to push you into action to exercise.
+When it went off, you instantly reacted to move toward your classroom.
+You can set up similar alarms on your cellphone to push you into action to exercise.

-Even though smartphones might not be the most healthy indulgence, there are ways to leverage them into a tool for wellbeing.
-There are dozens, if not hundreds, of health based apps out there for free.
+Even though smartphones might not be the healthiest indulgence, there are ways to leverage them into a tool for well-being.
+There are dozens, if not hundreds, of health-based apps out there for free.
 This builds on the signal strategy we mentioned.
-With your device things become much more personalized to fit specific needs.
+With your device, things become much more personalized to fit specific needs.
 Search the app store for the kind of help you need, and you’re bound to find one that fits your goals.
 Another great aspect of these apps is that they capitalize on breaking bigger goals down into smaller everyday achievements.

 Let’s face it, no matter how many tricks, tools and strategies you try, at some point you have to make choices.
 It can be very difficult to keep going and very easy to fall back into bad habits.
 It helps to understand that your self-control is a limited resource.
 Plus, self-control depends a lot on things like how much rest you get and the other stress factors in your life.